rortizmerino/GenomicsWorkshop/Lesson1.md

 ## Background to TU Delft environment

-You will be using TU Delft cloud instances, also referred as remote virtual machines, which contain all the software and data needed for this workshop.
+You will be using TU Delft cloud instances, also referred as remote virtual machines, where you can use all the software and data needed for this workshop.
 To be able to connect to a cloud instance from outside the TU Delft campus you first have to connect to a Linux bastion host.
 During this session you will learn how to do this.

 ## Connection Protocols